YangWu1227/kenwuyang.com/content/en/authors/admin/_index.md

 title: Yang (Ken) Wu
 ---

 Hello!
 Welcome to my personal site!
 I am a recent graduate of Kenyon College, where I studied Economics and Statistics.
 I am passionate about economics, applied statistics, programming, and data science and wish to explore a career in industries and fields that derive value from quantitative analysis and insights.
 I am a curious individual who is always seeking to learning new things.
-This stems from my strong desire to bring value to others and be helpful in every situation I am in.
+I have a strong desire to bring value to others and be helpful in every situation I am in.
+You can find most if not all of my projects in my github [repositories](https://github.com/YangWu1227).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Yang_Ken_Wu_Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.